rageworx/Huawei_Tool/README.md

     - crypto++ (use pacman for download)
     - config4cpp (included)
     - sdl2_net (use pacman for download)
+* an utiliy: unzip to extract downloaded zip.

 ### Tip: MinGW-W64 required packages with MSYS2